Nicholas Institute for Environmental Policy Solutions

 Objectives of the ISLe Initiative

-• Create dedicated learning networks that focus on addressing critical sustainable infrastructure issues related to particular topics and/or geographies.
+• Create dedicated learning hubs that focus on addressing critical sustainable infrastructure issues related to particular topics and/or geographies.

 • Facilitate knowledge sharing and collaborative problem solving among a diverse group of infrastructure stakeholders utilizing the Project ECHO case-based learning model.